Ramapo College

 Ramapo College of New Jersey (RCNJ) is a public liberal arts college in Mahwah, New Jersey.
 It is part of New Jersey's public system of higher education.
 As of the fall 2021 semester, there were a total of 5,732 students enrolled at the college, including 576 graduate students and 11 doctorate students.
+The school has a "somewhat selective" acceptance rate.

 History

 In the late 19th century, the Ramapo Valley was developed for large estates by many wealthy families.
+Ramapo Valley is named after the Ramapough, a band of the Lenape Indians.
 Theodore Havemeyer and his family arrived in the area in the 1870s.
 Havemeyer, a founder of the American Sugar Company, purchased and renovated a home on the road that would become Route 202 and developed more than 1,000 acre surrounding the mansion into a farm.
-In 1889 he had a second mansion built on the property for one of his daughters.
+In 1889, he had a second mansion built on the property for one of his daughters.
 That mansion and about 700 acre of the original 1,000 were later purchased by Stephen Birch, president of the Kennecott Copper Company.

 In 1968, the New Jersey Department of Higher Education authorized establishing a new state college in Bergen County, due to its increasing population and suburbanization.
 The criteria for the new college's location were sufficient land for the construction of current needs and future expansion, and proximity to at least one major highway.
 The locations of existing public and private institutions in the state were also taken into consideration.
 The college was planned to serve economically deprived students from urban and rural areas, in addition to a full range of middle-class families.

 George Potter, an administrator at Grand Valley State University in Michigan, was appointed the first President of the college before a location had been determined.
 After many board meetings, it was decided that the former Birch Estate in Mahwah would be the location for the new college.
 Although the land was farther north than originally intended for the campus, its proximity to Route 17 and mountainous surroundings made it an attractive site.
 The architects drew up plans for an L-shaped, glass-walled facility consisting of five two-story academic buildings connected by large entry spaces, with each building devoted to a particular department or division.
 The architects recommended this approach to allow for rapid construction of additional wings onto the various entry spaces, allowing quick expansion of the college.

 The former Havemeyer mansion was adapted as the president's house, and the former Birch Mansion was renovated to be used as the administration building of the college.
-Rodney David Smith served as college's third president, from July 1, 2001, to June 30, 2004.
-He was succeeded by Dr. Peter Philip Mercer, who was succeeded by Cindy Jebb on July 6, 2021.